awsdocs/aws-config-developer-guide/doc_source/custom-conformance-pack.md

 To make a custom conformance pack, follow the steps in the following **Customizing the template **section to author a YAML file that contains the list of [AWS Config Managed Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_use-managed-rules.html) or [AWS Config Custom Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules.html) that you want to work with\.

 **Note**
-**AWS Config Managed Rules**
-AWS Config Managed rules are predefined rules owned by AWS Config\.
+**AWS Config Managed Rules** are predefined rules owned by AWS Config\.
-**AWS Config Custom Rules**
-AWS Config Custom Rules are rules that you create from scratch\.
+**AWS Config Custom Rules** are rules that you create from scratch\.
 There are two ways to create AWS Config custom rules: with Lambda functions \([AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-function)\) and with Guard \([Guard GitHub Repository](https://github.com/aws-cloudformation/cloudformation-guard)\), a policy\-as\-code language\.
 AWS Config custom rules created with AWS Lambda are called *AWS Config Custom Lambda Rules* and AWS Config custom rules created with Guard are called *AWS Config Custom Policy Rules*\.

 ## Customizing the template<a name="create-yaml-file.title"></a>